 Facts About Our Work in Antigua and Barbuda

-In 2018, Food For The Poor shipped 10 tractor-trailer loads of items to serve basic needs such as healthcare, nonperishable food, products for community development and educational supplies.
+In the first six months of 2019, Food For The Poor shipped a tractor-trailer load of adult diapers, clothing, wheelchairs, medical supplies, nonperishable food, products for community development and educational supplies.

-- Food For The Poor built a storage warehouse for in-country partner St. Vincent de Paul in order to make the storage and distribution of goods more efficient.
+Food For The Poor built a warehouse for in-country partner St. Vincent de Paul in order to make the storage and distribution of goods more efficient.